goFrendiAsgard/chimera-framework/README.md

 ### Single process

-A chain should contains at least three components.
+A chain should contain at least three components.
 Inputs, command, and output.
 For single process, the YAML syntax is quite straight-forward.

 ```yaml